Your buyer's guide for the best Android tablets in 2019

 Read our Amazon Fire HD 8 2018 review.

-The HD 10 is more powerful than ever, has a decent Full HD screen and a good amount of storage for the money.
-Hands-free Alexa is nice addition, too.
+The HD 10 is Amazon's biggest tablet, and it's one of the best-value 10in tablets under £200.
+It has a decent Full HD screen and a good amount of storage for the money.
+Hands-free Alexa is handy too.

-If you can live with the slightly limited selection of apps compared to an Android tablet, it’s a good deal.
+If you can live with the more limited selection of apps compared to what you'll find in the Google Play Store on an Android tablet, it’s a good deal.

 Read our Amazon Fire HD 10 (2017) review.